-ETHIC indicates posts concerning ethical questions surrounding the human-condor relationship.
+ETHICS indicates posts concerning ethical questions surrounding the human-condor relationship

 JOURNALS refers to technical and academic publications

 NGO identifies a post about non-governmental organizations, except for the separately tagged MUSEUM and ZOO

 RECOVERY concerns human interventions in condor life intended to aid the species’ recovery and ensure its survival

-RELATIVE refers to species related to the California condor.
+RELATIVES refers to species related to the California condor

 Other or more specific topics may be found with the FIND CONTENT form (included on all blog pages and posts).